AyoubAnej/AyoubAnej/README.md

 - 🔧 Building a strong foundation for future software engineering endeavors.

-- 🔭 I’m currently working on **a ride-hailing app, application that allows users to book on-demand transportation services.**
+- 🔭 I’m currently working on **a ride-sharing app, application that allows users to book on-demand transportation services.**

 - 🌱 I’m currently learning **Spring boot, React.js and React native**